JulieAnn2330/ku-ove-fsf-pt-06-2020-u-c-master/14-Full-Stack/01-Activities/11-Post-Model/README.md

   If you complete the activity before time's up, try adding the following:

-  1) Flags to the title and body to prevent NULL values from being entered.
+  1) Flags to the title and body to prevent NULL values from being entered. -- DONE

-  2) A validation to the title so that it must be between 1 and 160 characters.
+  2) A validation to the title so that it must be between 1 and 160 characters. -- DONE

-  3) A validation to the body so that it must be at least 1 character long.
+  3) A validation to the body so that it must be at least 1 character long. -- DONE

-  4) A flag to the category so that it has a default value of "Personal" if a value is not supplied.
+  4) A flag to the category so that it has a default value of "Personal" if a value is not supplied. -- DONE